-H. Munday is an SSA Administrative Law Judge at the Charlottesville Hearing Office with a lifetime approval rate of 39% over 20,772 decisions.
-This rate is lower than the national average of 58%, reflecting a stable pattern of adjudication over a decade on the bench.
-Aggregate rates describe past decisions, not predictions for your individual hearing.
-An attorney can help you prepare for this judge's specific courtroom and ensure your medical evidence is properly presented.
+H. Munday is an SSA Administrative Law Judge at the Charlottesville Hearing Office.
+Over 10 years on the bench, you will find a lifetime approval rate of 39% across 20,772 lifetime decisions.
+This is 5% below the Charlottesville office average.
+Charlottesville ALJs as a group range from 39% to 82% across the office's 6 judges.
+Because case assignment is random, the judge you draw matters.
+Aggregate rates describe past decisions, not predictions for your hearing.
+An attorney can help you prepare your case for your specific judge.

 This page presents publicly available SSA Office of Hearings Operations disposition data, with no editorial rating or evaluation.
 ALJs are independent decisionmakers; aggregate statistics describe past patterns, not predictions of how any individual case will be decided.
 Information here is provided for hearing preparation, not as legal advice.